-- 1. The handbook is only a summary of Board policies governing the District.
-Board policies are available to the public at the District office. - 2.
-The handbook may be amended during the year without notice. - 3.
-Notice is given to all individuals expected to comply by the policies & procedures outlined in this handbook. - 4.
+- 2. The handbook is only a summary of Board policies governing the District.
+Board policies are available to the public at the District office. - 3.
+The handbook may be amended during the year without notice. - 4.
+Notice is given to all individuals expected to comply by the policies & procedures outlined in this handbook. - 5.
 Visitation to the schools is permitted under the conditions set forth in this handbook.
-All visitors must report to the office upon entering the building(s). - 5.
+All visitors must report to the office upon entering the building(s). - 6.
 The public is welcome to attend conferences, school programs, and board meetings.
-If accommodations are necessary for an individual with a disability, the school district will make reasonable efforts in that area. - 6.
+If accommodations are necessary for an individual with a disability, the school district will make reasonable efforts in that area. - 7.
 Parents have the right to object to physical exams and screenings.
 However, physical exams are required by the State of Illinois at certain grade levels.
-Exams are also required if a student is to participate in athletics. - 7.
+Exams are also required if a student is to participate in athletics. - 8.
 Third-party surveys are used at the school(s) from time to time.
 Such surveys are reviewed for appropriateness by the district administration.
-Parents shall have the right to opt-out of surveys by contacting the appropriate building principal. - 8.
-Parents have the right to review instructional material. - 9.
-Textbooks are rented by students.
-Any destruction of the textbook shall be the responsibility of the student, and financial restitution must be made.
+Parents shall have the right to opt-out of surveys by contacting the appropriate building principal.